-Paul is in a Roman prison... chains dangle from his wrists as he writes of his freedom in Christ... he's outfitted in prison stripes as he pens about the righteousness he wears... a string of Roman numerals are stitched across his shirt, while he records the innumerable blessings that are his in Christ Jesus...
+The Apostle Paul is in a Roman prison as he pens this letter... chains dangle from his wrists as he writes to the Ephesians of his freedom in Christ... he's outfitted in prison stripes as he declares the righteousness he wears... a string of Roman numerals are stitched across his shirt, while he records the innumerable blessings that are his in Christ Jesus...

 Rather than see himself in prison, Paul chooses to see himself in Christ.
-And this is the choice we all make: do we get lost in our physical surroundings or do we stay focused on our spiritual blessings?
+And this is the choice we all make... do we get lost in our physical surroundings or do we stay focused on our spiritual blessings?
 In your heart of hearts, where do you abide?
 Are you in pain or in Christ?...
 In hock or in Christ?...
-In somebody's hot seat or in Christ?...
-In fear or in Christ?
+In the hot seat or in Christ?...
+In fear or in Christ?...
+In distress or in Christ?

-Chapter 3:1, "For this reason I, Paul, the prisoner of Christ Jesus..."
-Again, Paul belongs to Jesus!
-He could've said he was the prisoner of Rome, or Caesar, or the Jews... but he's "the prisoner of Christ Jesus..."
+Chapter 3 begins, 3:1 "For this reason I, Paul, the prisoner of Christ Jesus..."
+Notice, he could've said he was the prisoner of Rome, or Caesar, or the Jews... but he's 3:1 "the prisoner of Christ..."
+He belongs to Jesus!

 A Christian is never "a victim of circumstance."
 God is sovereign.
-Nothing is able to get to me or you, but that it doesn't first pass through Him!
+Nothing can get to you, but that it doesn't first pass through Him!
 If you belong to Jesus, He has a plan for you.
-And don't interpret disappointment as a derailment of that plan.
-Wherever you are - no matter the situation - He has purposes for you!
+And don't interpret disappointment as a derailment of His plan.
 Paul was a "prisoner of Christ."

 And why was Paul in prison?
-He tells us, "for you Gentiles."
-He was there for us.
-He stood up for pig-eating, bacon-loving, pork-chop munching Gentiles.
+He tells us, 3:1 "for you Gentiles."
+He had stood up for our freedom in Christ.

+In the face of Jewish prejudice and legalism, Paul stood strong for pig-eating, bacon-loving, pork chop munching Gentiles.
+He preached grace for every race!